-- If you prefer French toast that is lower in calories, skip the bottom layer.
-You’ll want to make sure your pan is well-greased.
-Just put the bread in the pan, and pour the egg mixture over it.
-I would sweeten the egg mixture first with 1/4 cup maple syrup or sugar.
+- If you prefer French toast that is lower in calories, skip the bottom layer of sugar.
+Just make sure your pan is well-greased.
+I’d suggest sweetening the egg mixture with ¼ cup maple syrup instead.

 - Wanting something a little different?
 Try these chai flavored French toast skewers!
-Baked apple French toast cups are popular with kids, and this grilled French toast, stuffed with strawberry basil cream cheese, is really an amazing treat!
+Air fryer French toast sticks are also popular with kids.

 - 1 cup packed brown sugar (light or dark will work)